A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Pre-and-Post processing

 \section{Pre-and-Post processing}

-We follow ~\newcite{Lyu2018AMRPA} for pre-and-post processing.
+We follow ~\newcite{lyu-titov-2018-amr} for pre-and-post processing.
 We use CoreNLP~\cite{manning-EtAl:2014:P14-5} for tokenization and lemmatization.
-The copy-able dictionary is built with the rules based on string matching between lemmas and concept node string as in~\newcite{Lyu2018AMRPA}.
+The copy-able dictionary is built with the rules based on string matching between lemmas and concept node string as in~\newcite{lyu-titov-2018-amr}.

-For post-processing, wiki tags are added after named entity being produced in graph via a look-up table built from the training set or provided by CoreNLP.
-We also collapse nodes that represent the same pronouns, as a heuristics for co-reference resolution.
+For post-processing, wiki tags are added after the named entity being produced in the graph via a look-up table built from the training set or provided by CoreNLP.
+We also collapse nodes that represent the same pronouns as heuristics for co-reference resolution.